Will007-max/Will007-max.github.io/_pages/projects.md

 Many classical machine learning algorithms need a feature vector as an input, so sometimes, the average of MFCC through time is computed and it is used to train these machine learning models.
 By this way, many informations are lost.
 It is possible to do better with deep learning.
 In order to use these new features to feed a neural network, I choose to re-implement a model found in the literature.

+The model is a convolutional neural network whosee architecture is given in the following:

 I clearly conclude that model overfit (even with dropout) as train score is around 0.99 while validation score is around 0.65.
 Increasing *dropout* leads to underfit (decrease of the train score to 0.8) keeping overfitting (train and validation scores remaining too separated), as it can be shown in the following figure.

 ![Image](/assets/images/val_curve1.png#right)